From old and falling apart to a sleek, contemporary design

-But where others saw rampant weeds, out-of-control trees, little natural light and almost unliveable conditions, David saw quality bones and the prospect of his most masterful renovation yet.
+But where others saw rampant weeds, out-of-control trees, little natural light and almost unlivable conditions, David saw quality bones and the prospect of his most masterful renovation yet.

 And that’s precisely what he’s delivered.

-For years David, a former professional landscaper turned home builder, has quietly gone about restoring lovely aging Melbourne homes that might otherwise have been turned into homogenous concrete boxes.
+For years David, a former professional landscaper turned home builder, has quietly gone about restoring lovely aging Melbourne homes that might otherwise have been turned into homogeneous concrete boxes.